 Watershed University is a free event that provides education and networking opportunities for California professionals in floodplain management, water management, emergency management and related fields.
 Led by the California Silver Jackets, this event is a cooperative effort that evolved from the recognition that some communities could not afford the investment of time and money to send floodplain managers and other professionals to conferences.
 It has since grown to provide a variety of timely flood risk reduction topics to professionals worldwide.

-During this webinar, James Eto, California's National Flood Insurance Program Coordinator, will provide an introduction to FEMA's National Flood Insurance Program and describe how the California Department of Water Resources helps FEMA administer the program.
+During this webinar, James Eto, California's National Flood Insurance Program Coordinator, provided an introduction to FEMA's National Flood Insurance Program and described how the California Department of Water Resources helps FEMA administer the program.
 The NFIP was instituted in 1968 and continues to play an important role in communities’ floodplain management decisions.

 - What is the NFIP?